To create or manage Custom Workflows go to Content Types → Workflow Schemes and click to view a list of all current workflows.

 - Requires Lock: If checked, this action won’t be available unless the content is locked.
 This should be checked for all actions that modify content.

 - Who can use: On this drop down you can type to search for roles or users in the system.
 The selected users / roles will be the only ones that will be able to use the given action.
-If you don’t select any user/role the action will be available to all users.
+If you don’t select any user or Role the action will not be available to any users (even administrators).

 What Action Does